green-code-initiative/ecoCode-common/doc/HOWTO.md

 GPG system is used to sign JAR files before publishing them to Maven Central.
 We have to generate public and private keys, and store them in Github Secrets with `MAVEN_GPG_PRIVATE_KEY` and `MAVEN_GPG_PASSPHRASE` variables.

-These GPG keys are stored in Github Secrets available `Settings` tab of `ecoCode` repository, in `Secrets and variables` sub-tab, in `Actions` sub-section.
+These GPG keys are stored in Github Secrets available `Settings` tab of `creedengo` repository, in `Secrets and variables` sub-tab, in `Actions` sub-section.

 Values are generated on local machine with "gpg" command line tool.